 Motorcycles hooked me at 16.
 A friend loaned me his little Yamaha trailbike and told me to drive as long as I wanted.
 I took him literally—2-1/2 hours!
 My dad and friend weren’t happy but I paid them no attention.
 I had found a new love!

-Over the years I’ve had eight motorcycles, all of them street except for two early Yamaha Enduro Models (XT-1, CT-1) and the most recent one.
+Over the years I’ve had eight motorcycles, all of them street except for two early Yamaha Enduro Models (AT-1, CT-1) and the most recent one.
 After a several-year absence, I began riding again in 1992 on a Yamaha Seca II, a 600-cc sport/touring bike I called “the sports bike for those over 40.”
 It was crashed out from under me in 1994.
 After a brief delay (two weeks), I was out looking for a replacement.
 I settled on a 1994 Yamaha Seca II, discovering that all the reasons I bought it in the first place still made sense.
-I still have that bike (see photo).
+I still have that bike 20 years later (see photo).

 Last May I purchased a 2009 Yamaha XT-250, a “dual sport” bike, meaning a street legal dirt bike (see photo).
 The point is that I can ride from home to where I want to ride–I don’t need a trailer and all that goes with it.